2023 Best Middle Eastern Semitic Languages Schools in the Southeast Region

 Read full report on Middle Eastern Semitic Languages at University of Arkansas

-Out of the 6 schools in the Southeast Region that were part of this year’s ranking, Western Kentucky University landed the # 5 spot on the list.
-Located in the city of Bowling Green, WKU is a public college with a large student population.
+A rank of #5 on this year’s list means Western Kentucky University is a great place for Middle Eastern semitic languages students.
+Located in the small city of Bowling Green, WKU is a public college with a large student population.

-Georgia State University ranked #6 on this year’s Best Middle Eastern Semitic Languages Schools in the Southeast Region list.
-Georgia State is a very large public school located in the city of Atlanta.
+Georgia State University came in at #6 in this year’s edition of the Best Middle Eastern Semitic Languages Schools in the Southeast Region ranking.
+Georgia State is a very large public school located in the large city of Atlanta.

 Read full report on Middle Eastern Semitic Languages at Georgia State University